afrid0315/aws-azure-devops-interview_questions/network-concepts-in-detail.md

 Scope: Routers connect multiple networks and determine the best path for data transmission, while switches connect devices within a single network and facilitate communication between them.
 In summary, routers and switches play complementary roles in computer networks, with routers handling inter-network communication and switches managing intra-network communication.
 Understanding the differences between these devices is essential for designing and maintaining efficient network infrastructures.

+### How is a hub, a router, and a switch different from each other?
+Explain in terms of broadcast domain.

+In networking, a hub, a router, and a switch are all devices used to connect multiple devices in a network, but they operate differently and serve distinct purposes.
+The concept of broadcast domains helps to understand their differences:

+- Hub:

+A hub is the simplest networking device that operates at the physical layer (Layer 1) of the OSI model.
+It works by broadcasting data it receives from one device to all other devices connected to it.
+In terms of broadcast domains, a hub does not segment the network; all devices connected to the hub are in the same broadcast domain.
+Consequently, any broadcast or multicast packet sent by one device connected to the hub is received by all other devices, which can lead to unnecessary network traffic and potential performance issues.

+- Switch:

+A switch operates at the data link layer (Layer 2) of the OSI model.
+Unlike a hub, a switch keeps track of the MAC addresses of devices connected to it by building a MAC address table (also known as a CAM table).
+When a switch receives a frame from a device, it examines the destination MAC address and forwards the frame only to the port associated with that MAC address.
+In terms of broadcast domains, a switch segments the network into multiple broadcast domains.
+Each port on a switch is its own broadcast domain.
+Broadcast and multicast traffic is forwarded only to the ports where devices interested in that traffic are located, reducing unnecessary network traffic compared to a hub.

+- Router:

+A router operates at the network layer (Layer 3) of the OSI model.
+Routers are used to connect multiple networks together and facilitate communication between them.
+Routers make forwarding decisions based on IP addresses and maintain routing tables to determine the best path for forwarding packets.
+In terms of broadcast domains, routers separate broadcast domains by default.
+Each interface on a router represents a separate broadcast domain.
+Broadcast traffic is not forwarded by routers between different network segments, which helps to contain broadcast traffic within a local network and prevent it from flooding other parts of the network.
+In summary, the key differences between a hub, a switch, and a router in terms of broadcast domains are:

+A hub does not segment the network and all devices connected to it are in the same broadcast domain.
+A switch segments the network into multiple broadcast domains, with each port on the switch representing a separate broadcast domain.
+A router separates broadcast domains by default, with each interface on the router representing a separate broadcast domain.

 **MAC address:**

 **A MAC address, or Media Access Control address**, is a unique identifier assigned to a network interface controller (NIC) for communication on a network.
 It's a hardware address that is assigned by the manufacturer and is stored in the device's firmware.